kabiwabi/worldWiseAI/README.md

 From the semantic cultural profile, we compute several alignment metrics:

 ### A) Overall Cultural Alignment (0–10)
-For each scenario, compare the model's inferred cultural vector with the target culture's normalized Hofstede vector across *scenario-relevant dimensions*:
+For each scenario, compare the model's inferred cultural vector with the target culture's normalized Hofstede vector on the *primary dimension being tested*:

-1. Compute root-mean-square (RMS) difference across dimensions: `d = √(mean((expected_i − actual_i)²))`
+1. Compute root-mean-square (RMS) difference on the primary dimension: `d = √(mean((expected_i − actual_i)²))`
 2. Convert to similarity score: `alignment = 10 − d × 2.5`

+Each scenario tests one primary Hofstede dimension (e.g., IND001 tests individualism, PDI001 tests power distance).
 Higher scores indicate better alignment with the target culture.

 ### B) Dimension-Level Alignment (0–10)
 Assess alignment on each individual Hofstede dimension: